scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** instant

-Magically slow the heart and prevent blood loss.
+Magically slow the heart and prevent blood loss of an incapacitated creature.
 Make a Medicine check using your spellcasting for the roll, adding a bad die for every temporary wound missing.
-On success the target is stabilized and will regain consciousness in 10 minutes.
+On success the creature is stabilized and will regain consciousness in 10 minutes with 1 wound.

 Add a superior die for every level above cantrip.